 - Fresh Organic Produce: Zucchini, Asparagus, Red Bell Peppers, Green Celery, Yellow Onions, Carrots

 - Organic Frozen Veggies: Green Peas, Sweet Corn, Green Lima Beans

 - Organic Canned Veggies: Chickpeas drained and rinsed, Cannellini Beans drained and rinsed, Dark Red Kidney Beans drained and rinsed, Organic Stewed Tomatoes

 Let’s chat about reality and some of the ingredients:

-- What we all want to know is what can we do to make this recipe if we don’t have our garden?
+- What we all want to know is what we can do to make this recipe if we don’t have our garden?
 This is simple either gather ingredients from the Farmers Market or your frozen vegetable section.

 - Can I use other veggies instead of the ones you use?
-Be my guest to use other veggies that you enjoy!
+Be my guest to use other vegetables that you enjoy!
 Just remember adjustments might need to take place for prep time and cooking time.